 We understand that a visit from an enforcement agent can be stressful but rest assured that all our agents are fully trained, highly experienced and work in a professional, sensitive manner.

-If you feel you’ve been treated unfairly, or that our agent has acted incorrectly, you should write to: The Complaints Manager, Equita Ltd, 42-44 Henry Street, Northampton, NN1 4BZ, or email us.
+If you feel you’ve been treated unfairly, or that our agent has acted incorrectly, you should write to: The Complaints Manager, Equita Ltd, 42-44 Henry Street, Northampton, NN1 4BZ, or click here to complete the online complaints form.

 What if my case was sent to Equita before 6 April 2014?